ParagonLight/dissector/README.md

     ```
     sh profile.sh
     ```
-    this is for running imagenet using Dissector-linear as an example Use `--help` to see arguments.
+    this is for running imagenet using Dissector-linear as an example.
+Use `--help` to see arguments.

 # What to expect